-The choice of the size of the base of the back depends on the height of the chest.
-(The height is measured from the iliac crest to the shoulder).
-This is an important measurement that ensures optimal protection.
+The choice of the size of the back pad depends on the height of the chest (the height is measured from the iliac crest to the shoulder).
+It is therefore an important measure that ensures optimal protection.

 The model S/M suitable for :

 - a bust height of 34 cm to 43 cm